Open to Master’s and Research Master’s students from Psychology.

 Eight 2-hours (web-)lectures and eight 2-hours work group sessions (several sessions in pc rooms).
 Attendance to the work group sessions is mandatory.

 Final written exam including interpretation of practical examples.

-The final grade will be a weighted average of the exam grade (0.70) and the take-home assignments (0.15 each).
-The exam grade should be 5.0 or higher.
+The final grade will be a weighted average of the examination grade (0.70) and the take-home assignments (0.15 each).
+The examination grade should be 5.0 or higher.